 Our rescue group was already overcrowded, but we had to take Cooper in.
 He lived in a barn with other rescues but would rarely eat and when he did, he would vomit.
 He also had terrible diarrhea.
 The vet determined that Cooper had an ulcer due to stress and abuse, so we put him on special ulcer medication.

 It became very obvious Cooper was not happy at the barn and yearned for human companionship.
 After a week at the barn, I took him home.
 Cooper’s baying was very loud, but we all learned to love it because Cooper was just being Cooper.

 For a long time, Cooper was listed on petfinder.com and would attend adoptions regularly but no one was interested in giving him a forever home.
 In the spring, I received a call from a lady named Vicki who recently had some life-changing experiences and was looking for a dog companion; she fell in love with Cooper when she saw his picture on petfinder.com and was touched by his story.
 We decided to meet.

 It was kismet.
 Cooper, being the Southern gentleman, was on his best behavior.
 Vicki and Cooper became instant friends and she adopted him immediately.

 Here’s a letter from Vicki:

 Cooper is doing very well.
 He is a little chubby at 70 lbs but that is due to thyroid issues more than treats.
-Cooper now lives in an all female house of two cats, a lab mix rescue name Zoey, and a much more recently adopted one year old great dane named Ellie Mae.
+Cooper now lives in an all female house of two cats, a lab mix rescue named Zoey, and a much more recently adopted one-year-old Great Dane named Ellie Mae.

 I moved to Ste.
 Genevieve, the oldest town of about 4000 people west of the Mississippi River.
 I would hazard to say most of the 4000 people are familiar with Cooper because of his distinctive bawl when he greets folks during his daily walks.